Skip to content

 Via Ferrata Peć Mlini Grude

-Popular because of its proximity to Sarajevo — during summer months, climbers can enjoy the shade of dense forests and beautiful views of the city and surrounding mountains.
-The final section features a 30-meter Nepalese bridge with a panoramic view of Sarajevo.
+Interesting because of its proximity to Sarajevo — during the summer months, climbers can enjoy the shade of dense forests and beautiful views of the city and the surrounding mountains.
+The final section is highlighted by a 30-meter suspension bridge with a panoramic view of Sarajevo.

 Difficulty: B/C